 Wearing their red ponchos, locals and tourists alike flocked the Niagara City Cruise Plaza to become a part of history on its grand opening day.
 The distinct differentiation between the Niagara City Cruises and the Maid of the Mist docked on the US side, is the swarm of customers wearing red (Niagara City Cruises) and blue (Maid of the Mist) ponchos.
-Both these Niagara Falls boat tours are anticipating another exciting season for 2022.
-This past Winter season saw quite a bit of ice form on Lake Erie, which flows into the Niagara River.
-We can expect a predicted opening date in early May.
+Both these Niagara Falls boat tours are anticipating another exciting season.
+This past Winter season saw far less ice form on Lake Erie, which flows into the Niagara River.
+With the Niagara City Cruises (Hornblower) running and Maid of the Mist soon to launch in April.